Aerial view of Zurich cityscape with the medieval St. Peter church clock tower and colorful riverside buildings along the Limmat River.

 Location: MaxWell Biosystems HQ, Zurich

 Want to try it on your own data?
-Bring a laptop with your raw or sorted recording(s).
+Bring a laptop with your raw or sorted recording(s), and we'll show you how you can run them through the analysis agents live.

 How to Train your Organoid: an Introduction to BrainDance

-Led by: Dr. Mircea Teodorescu, Dr. Ash Robbins
+Led by: Dr. Mircea Teodorescu, Dr. Ash Robbins, and Hunter Schweiger

 Location: MaxWell Biosystems HQ, Zurich